aliibrahim123/neocomp.js/docs/plugin.md

 `object`, `Array`, `SerializedFn` and `LiteNode`.

 ## `build/module.d.ts`
-this modules add support for `.neo.html` files for typescript, must be imported once to be able to import these file.
+this modules add type support for `.neo.html` files for typescript, must be imported once to be able to import these file.